Titans (2018 TV series): Casting

 In early August 2017, Teagan Croft was cast as Rachel Roth, followed at the end of the month with the casting of Anna Diop as Kory Anders, and Brenton Thwaites as Dick Grayson.
 Ahead of the series premiere, Diop reduced her presence on social media because of racist attacks towards her casting.
-The main cast for the first season would be rounded out by Ryan Potter as Gar Logan, who was announced in October 2017.
-In early September 2017, Alan Ritchson and Minka Kelly were cast in the recurring roles of Hank Hall and Dawn Granger, respectively.
-By the end of the month, Lindsey Gort had been cast as Amy Rohrbach.
+The main cast for the first season would be rounded out by Ryan Potter as Gar Logan, who was announced in October.
+In early September, Alan Ritchson and Minka Kelly were cast in the recurring roles of Hank Hall and Dawn Granger, respectively.
+By the end of the month, Lindsey Gort was cast as Amy Rohrbach.
 In January 2018, Seamus Dever was cast in an undisclosed role that would later be revealed as Trigon, and a month later, members of the Doom Patrol were announced with Bruno Bichir as the Chief, April Bowlby as Rita Farr, Jake Michaels as Cliff Steele, and Dwain Murphy as Larry Trainor.
 Curran Walters and Conor Leslie appear as Jason Todd and Donna Troy, respectively.
-In August 2018, Elliot Knight was cast as Don Hall.
+In August, Elliot Knight was cast as Don Hall.

-In February 2019, it was announced that Joshua Orpin had been cast as Conner for season two.
-After the character was teased by Johns, Esai Morales was cast as Deathstroke in March 2019, with Chella Man and Chelsea Zhang announced as his children Jericho and Rose.
-Iain Glen was cast as Bruce Wayne on April 11, 2019.
+In February 2019, Joshua Orpin was cast as Conner for season two.
+After the character was teased by Johns, Esai Morales was cast as Deathstroke in March, with Chella Man and Chelsea Zhang cast as his children Jericho and Rose.
+Iain Glen was cast as Bruce Wayne in April.
 Actors and stuntmen Alain Moussi and Maxime Savaria portrayed Batman in the first-season finale.
-In June 2019, Natalie Gumede and Drew Van Acker were cast as Mercy Graves and Garth, respectively.
-In July 2019, Genevieve Angelson was announced as Cadmus Laboratories scientist Dr. Eve Watson.
-In August 2019, Michael Mosley was revealed to be portraying Dr. Light.
-The same month, Olunike Adeliyi announced on her Instagram she had joined the cast in an undisclosed role that was later revealed as burlesque dancer Mati Matisse and Hanneke Talbot was revealed to be Shimmer.
-In September 2019, Demore Barnes was revealed to be portraying Wintergreen.
-Following the character's appearance in an October 2019 trailer, Diop confirmed on her Instagram that Damaris Lewis would be portraying Kory's sister Blackfire, which was also confirmed by Lewis.
+In June, Natalie Gumede and Drew Van Acker were cast as Mercy Graves and Garth, respectively.
+In July, Genevieve Angelson was cast as Cadmus Laboratories scientist Dr. Eve Watson.
+In August, Michael Mosley was cast as Dr. Light.
+The same month, Oluniké Adeliyi joined the cast in an undisclosed role that was later revealed as burlesque dancer Mati Matisse, and Hanneke Talbot was revealed to be Shimmer.
+In September, Demore Barnes was cast as Wintergreen.
+Damaris Lewis was later cast to portray Kory's sister Blackfire.

-During filming of the third season in January 2021, it was announced that Savannah Welch would portray Barbara Gordon.
+During filming of the third season in January 2021, Savannah Welch was cast to portray Barbara Gordon.
 Jay Lycurgo was also revealed to be playing Tim Drake.
-In April 2021, it was announced that Vincent Kartheiser had joined the cast as Dr. Jonathan Crane.
+That April, Vincent Kartheiser joined the cast as Dr. Jonathan Crane.

-In January 2022, Joseph Morgan, Franka Potente, and Lisa Ambalavanar were announced as season 4 characters Brother Blood, Mother Mayhem, and Jinx, respectively.
-Titus Welliver was revealed to be playing Lex Luthor in September 2022.
-The same month, Brec Bassinger revealed she would reprise her role as Courtney Whitmore / Stargirl from the series Stargirl.
+In January 2022, Joseph Morgan, Franka Potente, and Lisa Ambalavanar were cast as season 4 characters Brother Blood, Mother Mayhem, and Jinx, respectively.
+Titus Welliver was cast to play Lex Luthor in September.
+The same month, Brec Bassinger was cast to reprise her role as Courtney Whitmore / Stargirl from the series Stargirl.